VISEGRAD BLOG: Nato rethinks the security of its Eastern Flank

 “With the invasion of Ukraine, we are in a new era,” Scholz told the Bundestag on February 27.
 “We must support Ukraine in this desperate situation.”

-Other significant European shipments have included 200 Stinger anti-aircraft defence systems from the Netherlands, and 2,700 shoulder-launched anti-tank missiles from Denmark.
+Other significant European shipments have included 200 Stinger anti-aircraft defence systems from the Netherlands, 2,700 shoulder-launched anti-tank missiles from Denmark, and nearly 2,000 short-range anti-tank missile launchers from the UK.

 In what EU Commission President Ursula van der Leyen called a “watershed moment”, the EU has also formally approved making available €500mn to finance providing equipment to the Ukrainian Armed Forces.